How To Get a Marriage License in Colorado

-Be sure to note any holidays or other office closures near your wedding date!
+Bonus tip: Be sure to note any holidays or other office closures near your wedding date, and plan accordingly!

-Bring your license to the ceremony and have your officiant fill out the details and sign with their official title.
-(All Simply Eloped officiants are ordained ministers capable of legally signing marriage licenses!)
-You’re not required to have witnesses, but if you have friends and family celebrating with you, it’s a nice gesture to choose two people to sign with you!
+Bring your license to your ceremony and have your officiant fill it out and sign with their official title.
+(Fun fact: All Simply Eloped officiants are ordained ministers capable of legally signing marriage licenses.)
+You’re not required to have a witness in Colorado, so the only signatures required will be yours, your partner’s, and your officiant’s.

-Important note!
-Your names will be printed on the top of the license and designated as Party 1 and Party 2.
-It is very important to pay attention here and sign in the appropriate field.
+Important note: Your names will appear on the top of the license, designated as Party 1 and Party 2.
+It is very important that you pay attention and sign the appropriate fields.

-Find a way to return your license to the same county clerk you got it from.
-You can go in person (recommended) or mail it in (definitely send it certified mail if you do!).
-They’ll notarize your ceremonial copy and return it to you.
-At this time you can request certified copies for $2 each.
-For a basic name change, I recommend getting 4-6 copies.
+Return your license to the same county clerk you filed at.
+You can go in person, which they recommend, or mail it — send it as certified mail if you go this route!
+They’ll get it notarized and returned to you.
+Currently, you can request certified copies for $1.25 each.
 If you own a business or multiple real estate properties, you should make a list of every account you have and grab one certified copy for each.